Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ACouple of.

-Speaker AWe went to Buxom a few years ago.
+Speaker ASo we went to Brixham a few years ago.

 Speaker AYeah, yeah.

-Speaker ASo we do a club week every week.
+Speaker ASo we do a Club week every week, every year.

 Speaker AIt's very family oriented.